Preparing Your Child for the SwimSafer Test (2026): Tips from Coaches

 One of the best ways to prepare is through mock SwimSafer sessions, which we conduct before every test cycle.

-- Kids practise the entire test sequence in the correct order.
+- Kids practise the entire test sequence in order, including jumps, dives, swims, and survival drills at the correct pool depth.

 - Coaches assess and give specific feedback.